vukor/docker-web-stack/README.md

     docker-compose up -d dns
     ``

-* And add to /etc/resolv.conf before your real nameservers:
+* And add to /etc/resolv.conf after your real nameservers:

     `` nameserver 127.0.0.2 ``